The rise of the Third Estate caused the French Revolution

-The French regime imposed heavy taxes on the Third Estate, the commoners.
-The regime exempted the clergy and nobles from taxes.
-The only taxpayers were the peasants, wage-earners, the professionals, and businesspeople, known as the Third Estate.
+The French regime imposed heavy taxes on the Third Estate, the commoners, but exempted the clergy and nobles from taxes.
+The only taxpayers were the peasants, wage-earners, the professionals, and business people, known as the Third Estate.

 The over-taxation of the Third Estate did not cause the French Revolution as it is untrue.
 The Clergy and Nobility paid substantial sums of taxes, and taxes for the peasantry were lower than stated.